 3. The Good, the Bad, and the Ugly

-In fiction, the protagonist is often called the “good guy,” while the antagonist—the character who opposes the protagonist—is known as the “bad guy.”
+The protagonist in a fictional story is often called the “good guy,” while the antagonist—the character who opposes the protagonist—is known as the “bad guy.”

 In The Lion, the Witch and the Wardrobe, for instance, Aslan is the protagonist and the evil White Witch is the antagonist.
 In Alice’s Adventures in Wonderland, the protagonist, of course, is Alice, who finds herself at odds with the cruel Queen of Hearts.

-Choose a protagonist from a favorite book and explain how this character’s behavior and positive character qualities inspire respect or admiration.
+Choose a protagonist from a favorite book.
+Explain how this character’s behavior and positive character qualities inspire respect or admiration.
 Then, think of an antagonist (from the same book or a different one) and explain what makes this character unlikable.